 - Timed rounds

-Develop strength endurance and conditioning simultaneously.
+Develop strength endurance and conditioning at the same time.

 Repetition-Based Intervals